Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 [Passing Props to Parent Component](https://stackoverflow.com/questions/22639534/pass-props-to-parent-component-in-react-js)

 Further reading on event bubbling.
-These may or may not be relevant.
+These may or may not be useful.
+A lot of people on the internet have opinions.

 [React Event Bubbling Through Nested Components](http://stackoverflow.com/questions/32560744/react-event-bubbling-through-nested-components)